-The Italian brand has just presented its new limited edition Panerai Luminor Marina 福 “Fu” (PAM 366) hand-wound watch for the Chinese market.
-Featuring the usual brutalist styling and their own in-house P.999 hand-wound movement, the new wristwatch seems to differ from other iterations of the popular model only with the “福” hieroglyph on its matte black dial.
+The hand-wound limited-edition Panerai Luminor Marina 福 “Fu” (PAM 366) was offered exclusively for the Chinese market.
+Featuring the usual brutalist styling and their own in-house P.999 hand-wound movement, the limited edition differs from other iterations of the popular model only with the “福” hieroglyph on its matte-black dial.

 I knew a guy once.
 He lived in a rather small 480 sq. ft. one-bedroom apartment with his wife and his divorced mother who also had rather complicated relationships with alcohol.
-Putting it mildly and not going into details, his life was miserable.
-So, he worked really hard to earn money and to move out of that small flat, and to have kids, and to live happily ever after.
-His efforts were successful and in a couple of years he made a fairly impressive amount of money and built himself a house.
+Putting it mildly and not going into detail, his life was miserable.
+So, he worked hard to earn money and to move out of that small flat, and to have kids, and to live happily ever after.
+His efforts were successful and in a couple of years, he made a fairly impressive amount of money and built himself a house.

 And that is how it goes with the Chinese, too.
 Living in poverty for generation, the country has finally found its way as the world’s assembly shop.
-Today, there are almost 500,000 of millionaires in China, most of whom are 100 percent self-made folks who saw the ugly face of poverty.
+Today, there are almost 500,000 millionaires in China, most of whom are 100 percent self-made folks who saw the ugly face of poverty.
 No wonder that now they spend like crazy.

 In 2008, Bentley sales skyrocketed 53 percent in China, while their global sales were 24 percent down.
 This July, BMW’s sales in China grew more than 80 percent year on year and even the ultra-luxury Rolls-Royces are selling like hot pancakes.
 No wonder that American and European luxury goods makers keep introducing new and new models for the Chinese market and the luxury watchmakers are no exception.
 Unfortunately, sometimes they try to exploit relative naivety of the local customers that are eager to buy just about anything with a “limited edition” plaque on its body.
 Consider Lui Vuitton.
 Or, like in this particular case, Officine Panerai.